DVLO: Deep Visual-LiDAR Odometry with Local-to-Global Feature Fusion and Bi-Directional Structure Alignment: Experiment

 \subsection{Quantitative Results}

 \textbf{Comparison with Visual/LiDAR Odometry.} We compare our method with some representative visual odometry (VO) or LiDAR odometry (LO) networks for the comprehensive comparison.
 Following the settings in \cite{wang2021pwclo}, we train our model on 00-06 sequences.
-Quantitative results on the KITTI dataset are listed in \cref{tab:evaluation}, which show that our DVLO outperforms all these works on most sequences.
+Quantitative results on the KITTI dataset are listed in \cref{tab:evaluation}, which shows that our DVLO outperforms all these works on most sequences.
 Compared with deep visual odometry, \eg, DFVO\cite{zhan2021df} and Cho \etal.\cite{cho2023dynamic}, our method's mean errors $t_{rel}$ and $r_{rel}$ on sequence 07-10 have a 63.4\% and a 43.8\% decline, respectively.
 Notably, even though these VO methods are mostly trained on larger data (00-08), our method still outperforms them by a large margin.
 Compared with deep LiDAR odometry, our DVLO even outperforms the recent SOTA method EfficientLO \cite{wang2022efficient} on most sequences.
 Compared with EfficientLO, our method has a competitive 0.41 $^{\circ}$/100m rotation error.
 Moreover, our mean translation error $t_{rel}$ on testing sequences has a 4.9\% decline compared with theirs.
 The experiment results prove the effectiveness and great potential for our visual-LiDAR fusion design.

 \textbf{Comparison with Traditional Multi-Modal Odometry.} We compare the performance between our method and previous traditional multi-modal odometry works on the whole KITTI sequences (00-10).
-The results are shown in \cref{tab:evalution2}, which demonstrate that our DVLO outperforms all these works on most sequences.
-Compared with PL-LOAM\cite{huang2020lidar}, our method's mean translation errors $t_{rel}$ on sequence 00-10 has a 28.7\% decline.
+The results are shown in \cref{tab:evalution2}, which demonstrates that our DVLO outperforms all these works on most sequences.
+Compared with PL-LOAM \cite{huang2020lidar}, our method's mean translation error $t_{rel}$ on sequence 00-10 has a 28.7\% decline.

 \textbf{Comparison with Learning-based Multi-Modal Odometry.} Because most deep multi-modal fusion odometry methods are trained on the 00-08 sequences and tested on the 09-10 sequences, we also compare the performance between our DVLO and other learning-based multi-modal odometry works on the 09-10 sequences.
 The results are shown in \cref{tab:evaluation} and \cref{tab:09-10results}.
-Notably, even though our model is only trained on the 00-06 sequences, our method still outperforms H-VLO on most sequences where our method has a 47.0\% lower $t_{rel}$ and 2.3\% lower $r_{rel}$.
+Notably, even though our model is only trained on the 00-06 sequences, our method still outperforms H-VLO on most sequences where our method has a 47.0\% lower $t_{rel}$ and 2.3\% lower $r_{rel}$, which proves the superiority of our proposed fusion strategy.